samizdatco/ms2-2019/students/suzanna/references.md

 HF 5482.65.I4 R39 c.|

-Written in 1981 by a senior executive from the Indian Railway Board, the author examines socioeconomic problems in India and referes to what he call the parallel economy (p.
+Written in 1981 by a senior executive from the Indian Railway Board, the author examines socioeconomic problems in India and referes to what he titles the chaper III "the parallel economy" (p.
 23).
 Motivations for this parallel economy which include lack of taxes, changes in government regulations, inflation, money supply chain, etc.  The book also discusses somem objectives for smuggling which they list as: conversion of foreign exchange, export/import of contraband.

 ### Subjects
 * HF - Commerce  https://en.wikipedia.org/wiki/Library_of_Congress_Classification